megharosejayan/blog_app_ruby/README.md

 Summary of changes:

-- Added require_same_user method to users controller.

-- Used require_same_user and require_user methods to restrict certain actions in the users controller.
+- Added functionality for users to delete their own accounts using a destroy method in the users controller.

+- Added a link to delete account to the users' profile dropdown navigation option.

+- Utilized a couple of existing methods (as before_action methods) to secure the newly created destroy action at controller level.

 To note: